Norah Lea on Accessibility, the Performance of Love and Representing A Queer Narrative on Her Own Terms

 How did the Tumblr submissions help with the sort of narratives you both put together for the characters?

-There were some really dramatic submissions where, you know, people died.
-Those were a little too much.
-But then, people also submitted poetry, and I wrote one of them on the mirror for the exhibition.
+There were some really intense submissions where that were a little too personal to be included.
+But we also received poetry submissions, and I wrote one of them on the mirror for the exhibition.
 We picked out what was applicable to the idea of young love, and translated it into our own shoot sessions.

 As I mentioned earlier, the collaborations between Abramović and Ulay are frustrating, but they have been incredibly romanticised.
 What pulled me into their collaborative works was how they spoke about the effect one person had on the other, and the extent to which this effect could be felt.